Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 You can use these coefficients to explain the impact of specific variables.
 For instance, how many tickets is the month of July worth?
 The coefficient (5264.39) represents this impact.
 July gives you a five-thousand ticket bump.
 You can also use the model to make predictions.
-This model is completly _overfit_, but that doesn't matter at this point.
+This model is completely _overfit_, but that doesn't matter at this point.
 Let's try it.

 ```r